gyng/rust-primer/06-strings/strings.md

 Strings were a confusing point for me when I started learning Rust without any systems-language experience.

+Remember that Rust is an abstraction layer over system memory, and that strings are _not_ a bag of bytes!

 Generally, there are two types of strings in Rust you'll encounter

 `&str` (slice) and `String`